yeungpinghei/yeungpinghei.github.io/README.md

 ![m2.diff](/docs/m2.diff.png)

 ## Step 3: Include random intercepts for speakers and words
+Then, we want to account for the random effects of individual speakers and words.
+To do so, we may add the random-effect smooths of `s(speaker,bs="re")` and `s(word, bs="re")`.
+The first parameter is the random-effect factor, which is interpreted as a random intercept.
 ```r
 m3 <- bam(semitone.norm ~ cat +
                 s(point, by=cat, k=9) +